-This is one of a kind model built by Sam Powell as a “stand in” PRR A5.
+This is one of a kind model built by the late Sam Powell as a “stand in” PRR A5.
 It is a cobble together of Rex parts.
 Rex is the S Scale equivalent to the old school Mantua or Roundhouse white metal kits.
 There are some things wrong with the kit I want to correct and give it a new paint job.
 There are hopefully some new drivers that don’t wobble in my long range plans for it.

 But it can PULL!

 This was imported by River Raisin in October 2002.
 It was made by Boo Rim.
 I did not do much to it except add a working coupler to the pilot.
 I had it painted with DCC and sound added.
 It runs amazingly well.
+In February 2017 I installed a WOW4 decoder and LED headlight.

 PRR K4 5495